 |Pvt.
 John C. Spencer

-Cecil and Rose Spencer and was born on December 8,
+Spencer and was born on December 8, 1916, in Zenda

-in Janesville, and was a 1935
+in Janesville, and was a 1935 graduate of Janesville

 In late 1940, John knowing that with the start of a draft that it would just be a matter of time before he would be inducted into the army, decided to join the Wisconsin National Guard.
 He was the third man to join before the 32nd Tank Company was called to federal service on November 25, 1940.
 The company was now A Company, 192nd Tank Battalion.
 On November 28th, the company boarded a train for Fort Knox, Kentucky.